csindle/ogn-hardware/README.md

 ![Receiver mounted](assy/rx.jpg)

-### Thanks to
+### Thanks

-[PicoJump](https://www.picojump.com) for providing remote access and up-time monitoring.
+To [PicoJump](https://www.picojump.com) for providing remote access and up-time monitoring.

-Please contact me or open an issue if you have any questions or suggestions.
+Please contact me, or open an issue, if you have any questions or suggestions.